aranja/hubot-harvest-sync/readme.md

 ## Use

-Then just chat with your hubot:
+After setup, just chat with your hubot:

 ```
 # Configure source account.
 Admin.
 Associated with your chat user.